ericharm/vim-setup/readme.md

 - use iTerm (https://iterm2.com)
 - use the Molokai color scheme (http://iterm2colorschemes.com)
 - Preferences > Profiles > Keys > Left Option Key acts as +Esc
+- download and install the font Meslo LG S Regular for Powerline (https://github.com/powerline/fonts/tree/master/Meslo%20Slashed) and set up your terminal to use it

 ### Pretty colors
 - at least set Cursor color to #fe40ff - grey sucks